-Keywords: Tribes; Education; Employment; Reservations; Disparities; Conflicts
+Keywords: Tribes; Education; Employment; Reservations; Disparities; Conflicts.

 1. INTRODUCTION

 Tribal development is approached as a homogenous concern in India, yet growing intra-tribal disparities call for more targeted attention.
 Among the most pressing of these is the emerging conflict over reservations and resource access between tribal groups themselves, particularly between the Lambadi and Adivasi communities in Telangana.
 This study foregrounds these tensions, examining how reservation policies in education and employment, while beneficial in principle, have led to unequal gains among different tribal groups.
 The Scheduled Tribes (STs), comprising more than 8% of the country’s population, face several socio-economic challenges, including geographical isolation, lower literacy levels, and limited access to quality education and employment opportunities.
 The importance of education and employment in the sustainable development of tribal communities cannot be overstated.
 Education equips individuals with skills, enhances decision-making, and enables socio-economic mobility.
 Meanwhile, employment provides financial security and social stability, breaking cycles of poverty and creating pathways toward self-sufficiency.
 Education and employment empower tribal communities to contribute effectively to the economy, enhancing their participation in societal progress.
 However, various factors contribute to a lack of uniform access to these opportunities, leading to disparities in educational attainment and employment among tribes.